ellipsephp/dispatcher/README.md

 $response = $dispatcher2->dispatch($request);
 ```

-## Pushing middleware
+## Adding elements
-Middleware are pushed into the stack using the `withMiddleware` method.
-No
+Middleware can be added to the dispatcher after its instantiation using the
-resolver is needed to dispatch middleware.
+`with` method.

 ```php
 <?php